 Personal umbrella insurance is a specific type of umbrella insurance.
-Personal umbrella policies specifically supplement a person’s homeowner’s insurance and their auto insurance.
+Personal umbrella policies specifically supplement a person’s homeowner’s insurance and auto insurance.

 Personal umbrella insurance policies are not very common.
-The most popular umbrella insurance policy customers are high net worth individuals.
+The most popular umbrella insurance policy customers are high net-worth individuals.